devashish-sood/t_cleanser/README.md

 # t_cleanser

-Tiktok appends a url param to the end that makes it difficult to watch videos shared with you on the browser.
+Shared tiktok links redirect to a referrer link that tries to force you to download the app.
 This simple utility allows me to watch the occassional video my friends send me, without downloading the abhorrent app.